Usheninte/htmlpoems/README.md

 #### the way

 that i feel
-isp not so deep
+is not so deep
 not so complex

 truly